-What Can a Handyman Do in Sebastian, Arkansas?
+What Can a Handyman Do Without a License in Sebastian, Arkansas?

 In Arkansas, handyman-type work can often be performed without a state contractor license ONLY when each job stays under the state contractor licensing threshold (and you are not performing regulated trades like electrical/plumbing/HVAC).
 Sebastian is in Independence County; city business licensing and permits may still apply even when you are exempt from state contractor licensure.
 For most “contractor” projects above the threshold (labor + materials), Arkansas requires state licensure through the Arkansas Contractors Licensing Board.